Take a Self Defense Class

 The University of Chicago’s Rape Aggression Defense (UC-RAD) course teaches skills necessary to make an educated decision in the event of a physical threat.
 This approach to physical defense, offered at many colleges and universities, begins with awareness, prevention, risk reduction, and avoidance, while progressing on to basic hands-on defense training.
 Our courses are taught by certified UC-RAD instructors and provide opportunities to practice avoidance and physical techniques in a controlled environment.

 Who Can Enroll?

-Priority is given to students, faculty, and staff of the University of Chicago.
+Priority is given to students, faculty, staff, postdoctoral researchers, and other academic appointees of the University of Chicago.
+Community members can also register for a course.
 Registration is on a first-come, first-serve basis and is required prior to class.
 Please note that enrollment is limited.

 There is no cost for these programs or the program materials.
 For UC-RAD the course is generally taught in three 4-hour sessions or four 3-hour sessions.
 UC-RAD has its foundations in education and awareness.
 The course includes lecture, discussion, and self-defense techniques suitable to people of all ages and abilities.
 At the end of the course, class members will have the option of participating in a dynamic simulation, which gives them the opportunity to practice their avoidance and physical techniques in a controlled learning environment.

 To sign up for a UC-RAD course please fill out the online form.
 For questions about UC-RAD, please call 773.702.6008.